Tom Brown (engineer): Later career

 In 1965, Brown was appointed to a post of chief engineer at Honeywell with a move to Hemel Hempstead.
 At Honeywell he worked on the design of open-heart surgery and coronary care machines, as well as prefabricated operating theatres.
 In 1967, Brown left Honeywell to work at Nuclear Enterprises in Edinburgh, the business that bought the medical ultrasound unit from Kelvin & Hughes in 1966.
 As Nuclear Enterprises did not buy the patent rights for the ultrasound machine designs, they instead went to a firm in the United States.
 So to get around his own patents, Brown decided to develop a 3-D ultrasound machine and to formally study the problem.
 In 1970 Brown became a research fellow to study medical physics and three-dimensional imaging at the University of Edinburgh.
 In 1973 Brown was appointed as a team leader on the development of multiplanar 3D scanners at Sonicaid in Livingston, West Lothian.
 Brown developed a contact scanner that could produce three-dimensional stereoscopic virtual image of body tissue.
 The new machine known as the Multiplanar Scanner was finally developed by 1976 and shown at an American Institute of Ultrasound in Medicine meeting in the same year and put into production in 1977.
 However, sales to UK and overseas hospitals were poor and the machine was finally withdrawn in 1979 and the Sonicaid project in Livingston closed.
 Brown's foresight in the design of the Multiplanar Scanner machine was admirable and it was a step in the right direction but at the time computing resources were meagre, being insufficient to achieve the desired results.

 Brown was unable to find any further work in the medical instrumentation industry and decided to move back to working in the oil and gas industry where he worked until 1998.
 After he retired in 1999, he worked part time as a quality manager at the radiological protection centre in St George's Hospital in Tooting, London.
 In 2002, he moved back to Scotland to finally retire.
 In 2005, Brown founded a small firm, NoStrain to recognise and help Sonographers who suffered from musculoskeletal disorders.
 He died on 13 December 2019.

 Marriage

 In 1958, Brown married Geira née Stevens and had three daughters and six grandchildren.

 Awards and honours

-In 1982, Brown along with Donald were elected as the first honorary life members of the British Medical Ultrasound Society.
-In 1996 he was awarded the Ian Donald Gold medal Award for Technical Merit.
-In 2007, Brown was awarded an honorary fellowship ad eundem of the Royal College of Obstetricians and Gynaecologists.
-In 2014 Brown was inducted into the Scottish Engineering Hall of Fame and awarded an honorary fellowship of the Institution of Engineers and Shipbuilders in Scotland.
+In 1982, Brown and Donald were elected as the first honorary life members of the British Medical Ultrasound Society.
+In 1996, Brown was awarded the Ian Donald Gold medal Award for Technical Merit.
+In 2007, he was awarded an honorary fellowship ad eundem of the Royal College of Obstetricians and Gynaecologists.
+In 2014, Brown was inducted into the Scottish Engineering Hall of Fame and awarded an honorary fellowship of the Institution of Engineers and Shipbuilders in Scotland.